PTB-SR/ocdb/docs/addingdata.rst

     # For easy access to these data, check out the Python ocdb package:
     # https://pypi.org/project/ocdb/
     #
-    # Optical constants for <material>.
+    # Optical constants for <material>
-    # Reconstructed from reflection measurements in the wavelength range X-Y nm
+    # Determined from reflection measurements
     #
     # Created: [DD/]MM/YYYY
     # License: CC BY 4.0 <http://creativecommons.org/licenses/by/4.0/>